Front for the Liberation of Lebanon from Foreigners: Activities 1979–1983

-Attempted Assassination of the US Ambassador
+Attempted assassination of John Gunther Dean

-Henry Kissinger had Gerard Ford authorize contacts with the PLO to secure the safety of the US Embassy and American citizens in Lebanon, a role the PLO subsequently agreed to take on.
+Henry Kissinger had Gerald Ford authorize contacts with the PLO to secure the safety of the US Embassy and American citizens in Lebanon, a role the PLO subsequently agreed to take on.
 Coordination between US intelligence and the PLO became extensive in the following years during ambassadorship of Richard Parker.
-This arrangement violated the terms of an earlier 1975 Memorandum of Agreement with Israel, yet continued when John Gunther Dean took over from Parker in 1978, and covered an even wider spectrum of regional issues.
+This arrangement violated the terms of an earlier 1975 Memorandum of Agreement with Israel, yet continued when American diplomat John Gunther Dean took over from Parker in 1978, and covered an even wider spectrum of regional issues.
 When Israel discovered the cooperation, Mossad argued that it was necessary to "cut the channel" between the US and the PLO.
 To that end, it first dispatched a team of agents to assassinate the PLO figure, Abu Hassan Salameh, who acted as the key intelligence intermediary for these exchanges with the US.

 On 27 August 1980, an attempt was made on the lives of the US Ambassador to Lebanon, Dean and his family.
 Dean, of Ashkenazi descent, had been authorized to deal with the PLO when American Security Interests were involved, something which disturbed Israel.
-At Dean's request – he had sought counsel from Walid Khalidi – Arafat and Abu Walid chief commander of the PLO forces in Lebanon, had intervened by traveling to Tehran in November 1979, to secure the release of 13 Americans taken hostage in Iran in 1979.
+At Dean's request – he had sought counsel from Walid Khalidi – Yasser Arafat and Abu Walid, chief commanders of the PLO forces in Lebanon, had intervened by traveling to Tehran in November 1979, to secure the release of 13 Americans taken hostage in Iran in 1979.
 The PLO's decisive role was never publicly acknowledged by the US administration.
 Dean was known to send cables regularly to Israel and the State Department protesting IAF violations of Lebanese airspace.
 He had, in the face of Israeli objections, seconded the Lebanese government's movement of two of its battalions to Southern Lebanon, in order to assert Lebanese sovereignty.
 Dean later provided a detailed eyewitness account of the episode and its aftermath to both the Jimmy Carter Library and Museum and the ADST Foreign Affairs Oral History Project.